arie741/xendit-test/README.md

 This project is a submission for xendit coding test.
 A universities search engine with several features added such as:
+- Search universities by name and/or country
-1. Login and Register functionality
+- Login and Register functionality
-2. Sort by name and country
+- Sort by name and country
-3. Add to favorite functionality
+- Add to favorite functionality
+- Favorites universities list
-4. Pagination
+- Pagination
-5. Add Subscription
+- Add Subscription
+- Responsive Design

+## Framework and Libraries
+Other than ReactJs, This project uses several frameworks and libraries to support it:
+- Node js - Backend for user functionality
+- Tailwindcss - CSS framework
+- Axios - Http request library
+- React Icons - Simple react icon library
+- Cypress - Testing Framework

-## How to run
+## How to install and run

 In the project directory: